the episode

 John McLarty: They will lose blessings.

-Kimberly Faith: Why don’t you look up first Thessalonians five nineteen?
-Because this this we just talked about Christians who continually resist conviction, taking God’s grace for granted or neglect these spiritual disciplines that we’re we’re the attitudes of Christ that we’re supposed to be exercising.
-We can we can become calloused to the drawing of the holy spirit because nothing that we do for God’s glory is done except by believing the holy spirit.
-Oh, sorry.
-Five nineteen.
+Kimberly Faith: Why don’t you look up First Thessalonians 5:19?
+Because this talks about Christians who continually resist conviction, taking God’s grace for granted or neglect these spiritual disciplines that were the attitudes of Christ that we’re supposed to be exercising.
+We can become calloused to the drawing of the holy spirit because nothing that we do for God’s glory is done except by believing the holy spirit.
+5:19?

 John McLarty: Okay.
-Yeah.
 Not there yet.
 Oh, there it is.

 Kimberly Faith: Yeah.
 Go ahead and read that.

-John McLarty: Oh, first first Thessalonians five nineteen Uh-huh.
-Where it says, quench not the spirit.
-Right.
-Yeah.
-And or, you know, there’s a I think another verse that says, grieve not the spirit of God.
+John McLarty: Yeah.
+And or, you know, there’s another verse that says, grieve not the spirit of God.

-Kimberly Faith: It’s it’s, you know, it’s kinda like I I like to use this example just because I can’t even imagine doing this, but I think everybody can visualize it.
+Kimberly Faith: Right.
+It’s you know, it’s kind of like I like to use this example just because I can’t even imagine doing this, but I think everybody can visualize it.
 If, you know, if I came to visit you and mom and every time I came to visit you, I just punched you in the face, you know, every time.
-You know, I’m pretty sure after a while you’d be saying, you know, I’m either gonna wear a really great body bomber when they come to visit or you probably just stay outside, you know, and that we would it would break fellowship.
-And there will be a time when when we would probably part ways if I couldn’t change my behavior.
+You know, I’m pretty sure after a while you’d be saying, you know, I’m either going to wear a really great body armor when you come to visit or you probably just stay outside, you know, and that it would break fellowship.
+And there will be a time when we would probably part ways if I couldn’t change my behavior.
 But our sin is a punch in the face to God.

 Kimberly Faith: Me too.

-John McLarty: same fellowship.
-Yeah.
+John McLarty: Yeah.
 We would really both be losing.

 Kimberly Faith: Yes.
 Yes.
-And I think, again, we have to also this, you know, this this passage in Hebrews, we have to go back to the seven fundamentals we talked about in the last podcast.
+And I think, again, we have to also this, you know, this passage in Hebrews, we have to go back to the seven fundamentals we talked about in the last podcast.
 If we use this as a premise, this is talking to believers, and believers are people who have been born again or in Christ.
-And we we look back to the foundation that we laid last week on all the reasons that salvation cannot be lost.
+And we look back to the foundation that we laid last week on all the reasons that salvation cannot be lost.
+And these verses make complete sense that we’re talking about the relationship and the loss of blessings, not the loss of salvation.
+So let’s talk about the second one, which is Hebrews 10:26 and 27.

-So to me, this is Hebrews six, as you can experience this, that warning in your life where you’re not renewed again to repent.
+John McLarty: So to me, this is Hebrews Six, as you can experience this, that warning in your life where you’re not renewed again to repent.
 So you lose that freshness with God.
-Right.
-And just think about our lives.
-Yeah.

 Kimberly Faith: Yeah, we do.